 Traffic Sign Recognition

-The Traffic Sign Recognition system (TSR) comes in handy when you happen to miss a traffic sign while driving on any kind of road as it recognises and keeps track of the signs you just passed by.
+The Traffic Sign Recognition system (TSR) comes in handy when you happen to miss a traffic sign while driving on any kind of road as it recognizes and keeps track of the signs you just passed by.

 TSR monitors the traffic signs using both a forward-facing digital camera placed behind the rear-view mirror and the navigation system data.